Share

 Building Code Upgrade Included when Building Property is purchased.

-Local authorities often require that rebuilding or significant repair work be performed in a manner consistent with current building codes (not the codes that were in effect when the property was built).
+Local authorities require that rebuilding or significant repair work be performed in a manner consistent with current building codes (not the codes that were in effect when the property was built).
 This coverage helps pay expenses associated with code-compliant rebuilding or repairs.

 Coverage Limit $10,000